drewww/substrate/notes/to-do.md

  - Add mouse input support.
 Not sure where it goes.
 Eventually you want to get entities back for a location.
 Display knows about the viewport and the tiles, but how to trace backwards?
 I guess it's just a mapping of screen space to game space and that's all the Display knows.
 Then the World query systems can get you entities for that location.

+ - Think about hierarchical Tiles in Display.
+If you wanted to move an entity that was composed of multiple tiles, they'd all need animations.
+That's bad.
+We want to have a transform that is inherited by its children during drawing.
+  - One simple test of this is that a multi-part animation (as seen in the animation test case) should be able to be moved WHILE animating.
+  - I'm not acutally positive I need it though?
+The one multi-part thing I know I need is vision.
+Let's think about that. one way to model it is abunch of tiles that are children of the entity.
+Entity moves, tile moves.
+OK.
+But ACTUALLY they are proprties of the entities being SEEN.
+Consider an entity moving towards a wall.
+If you shift its vision into the wall, it will look weird and need to be dropped.
+So actually this should be components on a tile -- seen by entity.
+   - If we want to get clever, we can animate that vision in from the direction of the entity moving.
+Like, "if become seen, figure out where it's from."
+   - soooo don't build this quite yet.
+   - RELATED idea.
+I'm struggling with some of these design considerations because I don't know what I'm trying to support.
+So maybe at this point I go broad and build the most basic versions of everything and see what we need.

 MODULE LIST
 -----------